CouncilofLorien/counciloflorien.github.io/docs/cards/S/scroll-of-isildur.md

 > Greater Item
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _**Unique.**_ When a Gold Ring is tested in a company with the Scroll of Isildur, the result of the roll (or draw) is modified by +2. <br>_"Yet even as I write it is cooled, and it seemeth to shrink, though it loseth neither its beauty nor its shape.
-Already the writing upon it, which was at first clear as red flame, fadeth and now only barely to be read."_ ***---&#65279;LotRII***
+> > _Unique._ When a Gold Ring is tested in a company with the Scroll of Isildur, the result of the roll (or draw) is modified by +2.
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>